About the course

 About the training provider

-Those who choose to train with The Priory Learning Trust can look forward to a quality programme which will ensure they are supported and developed by a subject mentor and school based mentor.
-Delivery of the university content of the PGCE will be done on site at Priory Community School and delivered by specialist staff from across the Trust in alignment with the University of St Mark & St John.
+Those who choose to train with The Priory Learning Trust can look forward to a quality programme which will ensure they are supported and developed by a subject/class mentor and school based mentor.
+Delivery of the university content of the PGCE will mostly be delivered on site at Priory Community School and delivered by specialist staff from across the Trust in alignment with the University of St Mark & St John.
 Quality Assurance will be provided by the University with University Tutors also supporting and assessing the progress of our trainees.

 Training with disabilities and other needs